InserirAquiNome/crypto/crypto_cat.md

 ## Checking the file for authenticity

-Before I send it I will check it's authenticity myself.
+Before I send it I will check the authenticity myself.

 ```
 $ gpg --verify cat.jpg.sig